eladmoEM/StudioProject/README.md

   <img src="./src/assets/images/manager.gif" alt="Manager Page GIF" style="width: 75%;">
 </div>

-This is the main dashboard where managers can monitor and control all activities related to the dancing studio.
+This is the main dashboard where managers can monitor and control all activities related to his studio.

 ### Customer Management